 - The specific postcondition depends on the type of operation:

 - Access methods and iterators

-- no postcondition.
+- no postcondition because the state of the object is not changed.

 - Constructors

 - create and initialize ADT instances.

 - Mutators

 - the ADT instance is modified in a specific way.